sawft99/Obsidian-SecPlus/Sec+/Chapter 8 - Virtualization/Threats to VMs.md

 # Data Remnants
 ---
-- Contents of a [[Virtualization#Virtual Machine Types|Virtual Machine]] that exist as deleted files on a cloud-based server after deprovisioning a [[Virtualization#Virtual Machine Types|Virtual Machine]]
+- Contents of a [[Virtualization#Virtual Machine Types|Virtual Machine]] that exist as deleted files on a cloud-based server after deprovisioning a [[Virtualization#Virtual Machine Types|Virtual Machine]] ^07f11c
 - Data can be recovered by attackers which will compromise [[SecBasics#^9c173d|Confidentiality]]
-- Cloud providers can introduce these threats because the physical server is not controlled by your company
+- <u>Cloud providers can introduce these</u> threats because the physical server is not controlled by your company

 # Privilege Elevation

 ## About
 ---
-- Occurs when a user is able to grant themselves the ability to run functions as a higher level user
+- Occurs when a user is able to grant themselves the ability to run functions as a higher level user ^32adea
 	- Such as root or admin
 - Bad on a [[Virtualization#Virtual Machine Types|Virtual Machine]] but it can be worse on a physical server or [[Hypervisors]] due to access to multiple [[Virtualization#Virtual Machine Types|Virtual Machines]]
 - See also [[Active Intercept & Privilege Escalation]]